 All Day or Night Activities

-- Lupins Cafe – open as an alcohol-free zone from 10 pm on the Saturday until 11 am on the Sunday.
-Also open for breakfast between 7 am and 10 am.
+- Lupins Cafe – open as an alcohol-free zone from 10 pm on the Saturday until 11:00 am on the Sunday.
+Also open for breakfast between 7:00 and 10:00 on the Sunday morning.

-24 Hours of Winter events taking place at specific times most years include the following activities (but to be confirmed for 2018):
+24 Hours of Winter events taking place at specific times most years include the following activities (some of which are ticketed and need to be reserved in advance).
+Below was the schedule for 2020.

-- Torch Parade – a spectacle that proceeds down under the Peak Chair and is pretty to watch (9 pm).
+- Torch Parade – a spectacle that proceeds down under the Peak Chair and is pretty to watch.
+Starts at 9:00 pm.

 On Both Days …